 How is testosterone deficiency treated in men with diabetes?

-Men with diabetes and testosterone deficiency should get treatment for the diabetes and other illnesses first as hormone levels may return to normal and testosterone therapy may never be needed.
-They should be advised to lose weight if they are overweight or obese.
-However, for men with diabetes and low testosterone levels caused by genetic disorders or other conditions, testosterone therapy can be given to return testosterone levels in the blood to normal.
+If you have testosterone deficiency you need to seek help from your doctor to manage your diabetes and any other health conditions first – because once you do, your hormone levels may return to normal and testosterone therapy may never be needed.
+Get help to try and lose some weight if you are overweight or obese.
+A dietitian, exercise physiologist and even a counsellor, can be helpful in this, because losing weight is not as easy as it sounds, and keeping it off can be even harder.
+However, for men with diabetes and low testosterone levels caused by genetic problems or other conditions, testosterone therapy can be used to return testosterone levels in to normal.
 The available forms of treatment are testosterone injections, implants, oral capsules, skin patches, creams and gels.

 Diabetes and lack of libido